All International students must live in accommodation that has been approved by the College. Students can choose from a range of options.

 Living in a homestay is a good alternative to boarding for students who would prefer to live in a family situation.
-20% of our international students live in homestay.
+40% of our international students live in homestay.
 Many international students will choose to experience homestay accommodation as an alternative to boarding.
 This gives students the chance to learn how Kiwi families live in a more private setting.

 All homestay families are carefully selected and vetted by our full time Accommodation Co-ordinator.